oshioked/Restaurant-mobile-app-v1/README.md

 Firebase media storage for storing users’ images.
 Users’ order tracking system and on-map address picker using Mapbox’s routing and geolocation API respectively.
 Push notifications alerts

+See a case study of Quickeats version 2 <a href = "https://oshioke.vercel.app">here</a>